sc18kg/first-qa-project/README.md

 ![Trello](https://i.imgur.com/CJStl34.png)
 [Link to my Trello](https://trello.com/b/Sc9YjKgM/qa-project)

-From the story points I created a burn-down chart which helps visualise the effort for a spreint and show the remaining effort this needs to be as close to the ideal burn-out to ensure a steady work flow and reduce heavy loads at certain times in the application.
-(Insert Burnout)

 ## Continuous Intergration

 I have used CI as its usually paired alongside agile software development which is the method for this project.
 The main focus of the CI is to automate the testing process, from using a webhook I have enabled the tests which I have written to be performed every time an update is pushed to the git repository as Jenkins fetches this information and runs both the intergration and unit tests.
 I have used Jenkins Manage Credentials option in the Security tab to set both DATABASE_URI and SECRET_KEY for extra security so the variables are not hardcoded.